Music

 Chapter 12 describes the stage performance of Woland and his gang in the Variety Theatre which, after the exposure of Arkadi Sempleyarov's secret love affair, ends in complete chaos.
 On Behemoth's command the orchestra hacks out some incredible march with "rollicking words".

 The rollicking words are inspired by a song from a vaudeville written in 1839 by Dmitri Timofeevich Lensky (1805-1860).
-The title of this piece was Лев Гурыч Синичкин, или Провинциальная дебютантка or Lev Gurych Sinichkin, or a Provincial Debutante.
-It's the story of an older actor who wants to offer a leading role in the theatre to his young and talented daughter.
-But the powerful primadonna of the company, an awful character with a wide network of relations, resists to it.
-After some heroic efforts and amusing misunderstandings the old man's dream comes true, but the star actress causes scandal with the high protector.
-The play was performed on stage from 1924 to 1931 in the Moscow Vakhtangov theatre on the Arbat, close to Zoya's apartment from Bulgakov's own play.
+The title of the piece was Лев Гурыч Синичкин, или Провинциальная дебютантка or Lev Gurych Sinichkin, or a Provincial Debutante.
+It's the story of an old actor who desperately wants to offer a major role in the theatre to his talented daughter.
+But the powerful prima donna of the theatre company, a woman with a bad character and a whole network of relations, is standing in her way.
+After many heroic efforts and cheerful misunderstandings the old man's dream eventually comes true, and the star actress causes scandal with her patron.
+This vaudeville was performed from 1924 to 1931 in Moscow at the Vakhtangov theatre on the Arbat, alongside the apartment that Bulgakov had described in his theatre play Zoyka's apartment.

-In 1974 there was made a TV-movie of this vaudeville - Лев Гурыч Синичкин (Lev Gurych Sinichkin).
-It was directed by Alexander Belinsky (1928) and the main characters were played by Nikolai Trofimov and Galina Fedotova.
+In 1974, a TV-movie was made of this vaudeville - Лев Гурыч Синичкин (Lev Gurych Sinichkin).
+It was directed by Alexander Belinsky (°1928) and the main characters were played by Nikolay Nikolaeevich Trofimov (1920-2005) and Galina Fedotova (°1949).

 Original